Barclays to announce 'bad bank' next week - source

 The source said the details had not been finalized and asked not to be named before the plan is announced on May 8.

-There are 54 billion pounds of assets in the Exit Quadrant portfolio.
+There are 54 billion pounds ($90.97 billion) of assets in the Exit Quadrant portfolio.

 The Financial Times, which first reported the plan to set up a so-called bad bank of assets, said it is also likely to house parts of Barclays' macro products unit, which includes the trading of interest rate-linked products, currencies and commodities, and some or all of Barclays' retail banking businesses in France, Italy, Spain and Portugal.